learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 # => "25"
 ```

+Excellent!
+Run `learn test` now to pass the tests and submit the assignment.

 ## Conclusion

 The important concept to grasp here is the idea that we are _not_ saving Ruby